 Banking Issues in the Cannabis Industry: Managing Risk Under State and Federal Law

-This CLE webinar will examine banking issues presented by the conflict between the legalized use of marijuana in various states and its treatment as a controlled substance under federal law.
-The panel will discuss regulatory and enforcement risks associated with financing and taking deposits from marijuana-related businesses (MRBs), and best practices for mitigating those risks.
-The panel will also discuss proposed legislation which could legalize certain banking activities with cannabis businesses.
+This CLE webinar will examine banking issues presented by the conflict between various states' legalization/decriminalization of cannabis and federal law treatment of it as a controlled substance.
+The panel will discuss regulatory and enforcement risks associated with financing and taking deposits from cannabis-related businesses (CRBs), and best practices for mitigating those risks.
+The panel will also discuss proposed legislation that could legalize certain banking activities with cannabis businesses.

 - Legalization of cannabis at the state level: current status